Armenia in the Eurovision Song Contest 2007

-Armenia participated in the Eurovision Song Contest 2007 with the song "Anytime You Need" written by Hayko and Karen Kavaleryan.
-The song was performed by Hayko.
-The Armenian entry for the 2007 contest in Helsinki, Finland was selected through the national final Evrotesil 2007, organised by the Armenian broadcaster Public Television of Armenia (AMPTV).
+Armenia was represented at the Eurovision Song Contest 2007 with the song "Anytime You Need", composed by Hayk Hakobyan, with lyrics by Karen Kavaleryan, and performed by Hakobyan himself under his stage name Hayko.
+The Armenian participating broadcaster, Public Television of Armenia (AMPTV), selected its entry through the national final Evrotesil 2007.
 The national final and consisted of three shows: two semi-finals and a final.
 Ten entries competed in each semi-final with three from each semi-final alongside a wildcard qualifying to compete in the final on 25 February 2007.
 "Anytime You Need" performed by Hayko was selected by a professional jury as the winner.

 As one of the ten highest placed finishers in 2006, Armenia automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing during the show in position 23, Armenia placed eighth out of the 24 participating countries with 138 points.